Can Large Language Models Address Open-Target Stance Detection?: Introduction

+In this paper, we focus on a different yet challenging task we refer to as \textbf{\texttt{Open-Target Stance Detection (OTSD)}}.
+In this task, the target is neither seen during training (zero-shot) nor provided as input to the model.
+In OTSD, one important challenge lies in identifying the target from the text rather than having it provided as input.
+The target may be mentioned explicitly or not and the stance is predicted with respect to the produced target.
+It is worth noting that in cross-target stance detection \citep{zhang2020enhancing}, while the target is also unseen during training, it typically belongs to domains similar to those in the training set.
+In contrast, in the OTSD task, we mostly consider scenarios where targets from unrelated or different domains may emerge.
+Both tasks fall under the category of ZSSD.
 There has been one notable attempt to partially address this real-world setting of SD. \citet{li2023new} generate targets from the input text and later detect stance based on these targets.
 However, in target generation, they map the generated targets to a predefined list of golden targets (details in §\ref{sec:related_work}) to ensure exact wording and facilitate evaluation.
 They call their approach \textbf{\texttt{TSE}}, which does not fully align with our OTSD setting.
 In OTSD we assume no input target information is given during the whole process, making it more practical than TSE, which requires a comprehensive list of all possible targets.
 Moreover, our experiment reveals a performance gap in \citet{li2023new}'s approach when used on text with explicit or non-explicit target mentions, a factor not addressed by the authors that warrants further investigation in the context of OTSD.
 In this work, we present and explore the OTSD task, focusing on its two main steps: Target Generation (TG) and Stance Detection (SD) (Eq. \ref{eq:our_task}).
 As a zero-shot task for both target and stance, Large Language Models (LLMs) appear well-suited for this challenge.
 Therefore, we examine the performance of LLMs and compare it to the primary existing work, TSE, which benefits from using a predefined list of targets during the process (Eq. \ref{eq:tse}).
-Our empirical study aims to address the following research questions: [\textbf{RQ\#1}] How do proprietary and open LLMs—specifically GPT-4o \citep{achiam2023gpt}, GPT-3.5 \citep{brown2020language}, Llama 3 \citep{touvron2023llama}, and Mistral \citep{jiang2023mistral}—perform in open TG compared to the TSE when the real target is explicitly or non-explicitly mentioned in the text for stance classification, and how do they compare to each other? [\textbf{RQ\#2}] How do the same LLMs perform compared to TSE in SD (in the context of OTSD) for both explicit and non-explicit cases, and how do they compare to each other?
+Our empirical study aims to address the following research questions: [\textbf{RQ\#1}] How do proprietary and open LLMs—particularly models from GPT, Gemini, Llama, and Mistral families, —perform in open TG compared to TSE when the real target is explicitly or non-explicitly mentioned in the text, and how do they compare to each other? [\textbf{RQ\#2}] How do the same LLMs perform compared to TSE in SD (in the context of OTSD) for both explicit and non-explicit cases, and how do they compare to each other?
 Our contributions consist of introducing the task of OTSD, providing a target evaluation metric, and conducting experiments answering the research questions.